Noise Forecast

 5. Fri, Aug 8: King Gizzard & The Lizard Wizard

-Music Genre: Psychedelic / Garage Rock
+Music Genre: Psychedelic Rock / Garage Rock

 Expected Loudness Level: High